ZiningZhu/Interpretable-NLP/index.md

     - Other methods to understand the datasets:
       - Dataset cartography: mapping and diagnosing datasets with training dynamics [(Swayamdipta et al., 2020)](https://www.aclweb.org/anthology/2020.emnlp-main.746/)
       - With little power comes great responsibility [(Card et al., 2020)](https://arxiv.org/abs/2010.06595)
+      - Use task-specific information to describe the difficulty of the classification datasets (**TODO**, 2021)

 8. **Topic: Rationales in classification**